amrlabib/javascript-essentials/callbackFunctions.md

 ## Callback Functions:

-A callback also known as Higher-order Functions is a function passed as a parameter to another function, then executed inside that function.
+A callback also known as Higher-order Functions is a function passed as a parameter to another function, then executed inside that function, when specific value is ready.

 Note that a callback is also a closure because its is called inside a function and it has access to all variables inside that function.